Severus Snape: A Portrait in Subtlety

 Snape’s Part in Dumbledore’s Plan: The Only One with All the Skills

 Harry’s unsuccessful attempts to duel with Snape, after Dumbledore’s death, are only the latest examples of Snape’s skills with a wand.
-During the first Quidditch match in Stone, Snape protected Harry from Professor Quirrell who, while he was secretly being possessed by Voldemort, was trying to kill Harry.
-In Chamber, Harry saw evidence of his powers in the first and only meeting of the dueling club.
-In Azkaban, though he — like the rest of the Wizarding World — was mistaken about Sirius Black, Snape shows his bravery in his attempt to save Harry from Black, which meant he would have to enter the tunnel to the Shrieking Shack where he was almost killed as a sixteen-year-old, knowing that it was the full moon and Lupin had not taken his potion.
+During the first Quidditch match in Harry Potter and the Sorcerer’s Stone, Snape protects Harry from Professor Quirrell, who, while he was secretly being possessed by Voldemort, was trying to kill Harry.
+In Chamber of Secrets, Harry sees evidence of his powers in the first and only meeting of the dueling club.
+In Harry Potter and the Prisoner of Azkaban, though he – like the rest of the Wizarding World – is mistaken about Sirius Black, Snape shows his bravery in his attempt to save Harry from Black, which meant he would have to enter the tunnel to the Shrieking Shack where he was almost killed as a 16-year-old, knowing that it was the full moon and Lupin had not taken his potion.

-Before looking at these examples, let’s examine Snape’s situation at the end of OotP.
-By the time Harry is caught using the fire in Professor Umbridge’s office on the afternoon of the day Sirius was killed, Dumbledore has already fled from Hogwarts, and Snape has thrown Harry out of his office after catching him in the Pensieve viewing his worst memory.
-Draco Malfoy and several other Slytherins, who are part of Umbridge’s Inquisitorial Squad and are guarding Hermione, Ron, Neville, Ginny and Luna, witness the cryptic exchange between Snape and Harry in the office of the then Head Mistress.
+Before looking at these examples, let’s examine Snape’s situation at the end of Order of the Phoenix.
+By the time Harry is caught using the fire in Professor Umbridge’s office on the afternoon of the day Sirius is killed, Dumbledore has already fled from Hogwarts and Snape has thrown Harry out of his office after catching him in the Pensieve viewing his worst memory.
+Draco Malfoy and several other Slytherins, who are part of Umbridge’s Inquisitorial Squad and are guarding Hermione, Ron, Neville, Ginny, and Luna, witness the cryptic exchange between Snape and Harry in the office of the then headmistress.
 Harry is trying to get a message to Snape that Voldemort has Sirius at the Department of Mysteries.

 On Harry’s first evening at Number Twelve Grimmauld Place, Sirius laments: